whats2000/CodeBRT/Documents/docs/docs/features/voice-service/configuration.md

 ---

 ## Voice-to-Text Configuration
-### OpenAI Voice-to-Text Configuration
+### OpenAI and Groq Voice-to-Text Configuration
-To configure OpenAI for Voice-to-Text, follow the same steps(1&2) as described for the [Text-to-Voice configuration](#openai-text-to-voice-configuration), ensuring that your **OpenAI API key is properly set** in the setting panel.

-### Groq Configuration
 **1. Check if SoX is Installed and Configured**

-Before running Groq, it's essential to ensure that SoX (Sound eXchange) is already installed and properly configured in your system environment. you can verify it by running:
+Before running Groq or OpenAI Voice-to-Text, it's essential to ensure that SoX (Sound eXchange) is already installed and properly configured in your system environment. you can verify it by running:
   ```bash
   sox --version
   ```

-**2. Running Groq voice-to-text service**
+**2. Running Groq or OpenAI voice-to-text service**

-Once SoX is installed and properly configured, Groq can be executed.
-If SoX is not correctly set up, Groq will likely display an error message related to audio processing.
+Once SoX is installed and properly configured, Groq or OpenAI audio recording can be executed.
+If SoX is not correctly set up, Groq or OpenAI will likely display an error message related to audio processing.
-If you encounter any errors during SoX installation or while running Groq, and need further assistance, please check [SoX installation](./installation.md#sox-installation) first.
+If you encounter any errors during SoX installation or while running Groq or OpenAI, and need further assistance, please check [SoX installation](./installation.md#sox-installation) first.

 ### VSCode Built-In Configuration
 To use VSCode Built-In for Voice-to-Text, follow these steps: